 His journalism has been published in a variety of outlets including Financial Times, Sunday Times Magazine, The Observer, New Statesman, New Scientist, Nature, Prospect, Times Literary Supplement, The Tablet, Brain, The Guardian, The Times.
-Broadcast contributions to many BBC programmes, especially on culture, science and religion, including “Hard Talk”, “Choice”, “Start the Week,” “The Moral Maze”, “Today” (debate with Richard Dawkins); “Beyond Belief”, “Thought for the Day”, “Sunday”, and various programmes in the BBC’s World Service.
+Broadcast contributions to many BBC programmes, including “Hard Talk”, “Choice”, “Start the Week,” “The Moral Maze”, “Today” (debate with Richard Dawkins); “Beyond Belief”, “Thought for the Day”, “Sunday”, and the BBC’s World Service.

-Jonathan S. Cornwell – Executive Director Jonathan has a background in publishing and e-learning in Europe, Middle East and China.
+Jonathan S. Cornwell – Executive Director Jonathan has a background in publishing, digital business and e-learning in Europe, Middle East and China.
 He is a conference and art exhibitions producer and director of Media Symposia.
-He is a former director of the Rustat Conferences based at Jesus College, Cambridge, where is a Senior Research Associate.
-He is a graduate of University College London, Cambridge University, and Imperial College London.
+He is a former director of the Rustat Conferences, convening high level forums for leaders from government, industry and research, based at Jesus College, Cambridge, where is a Senior Research Associate.
+He is a graduate of University College London, Trinity Hall, Cambridge University, and Imperial College London.

 Dr Tudor Jenkins – Member, SHDP Advisory Board Tudor holds a doctorate in Artificial Intelligence and the Philosophy of Mind from the University of Sussex.
 He is a digital and social media expert, app developer, and director of Wide Eyed Vision.